Utah

 peak

-Highest point in Utah, in the only major east-west mountain range in the Lower 48
+Highest point in Utah, atop the highest east-west mountain range in the Lower 48